griimnak/HardcorePlus/README.md

 Once a user has ran out of hearts, they are perma dead.

+[Aug 10 2019]

+Thanks NotToBlame for helping find the following bugs.

+NOTE: Delete your old config before using the new version.

+- Fixed a suffucation bug when dying in a dimension other than the overworld.
+- Fixed an issue with /hardcoreplus command crashing when plugin is disabled.
+- Fixed a bug with /hardcoreplus setmax command.
+- Custom state management, since disabling the plugin was buggy.
+- Maxhealth is reset on final death, incase an admin wishes to unban the player.

 [July 13 2019]

 HardcorePlus 1.0.0 - Major release